 "We have to start painting a picture for average Minnesotans of what this will mean for them," Gottwalt said.
 "We're rushing this ahead so fast with so many unanswered questions."

 Pollard doesn't dispute that there are many exchange-related questions that lawmakers and Dayton must resolve in the coming months.

-"A lot of this is up to the Legislature," Pollard said.
-"There are some unknowns.
+"A lot of this is up to

 "That debate needs to play out, and people need to engage."

 (c)2012 the St. Cloud Times (St. Cloud, Minn.)

 Visit the St. Cloud Times (St. Cloud, Minn.) at www.sctimes.com

 Distributed by MCT Information Services